Hook Norton: Amenities

 Hook Norton has a Church of England primary school, fire station, GPs' surgery, dental practice, public library, village hall, Women's Institute and club.

-It hosts an annual Music at the Crossroads festival to benefit local charities.
+Its secondary school, Hook Norton Secondary School, was closed in 1971, as part of changes to educational provision in Banbury.
+Half the pupils transferred to The Warriner School in Bloxham, and the others to Chipping Norton Comprehensive School.

-Hook Norton's public houses, The Gate Hangs High, The Pear Tree Inn, and The Sun Inn, belong to Hook Norton Brewery.
+Hook Norton's public houses, The Pear Tree Inn, and The Sun Inn, belong to Hook Norton Brewery.

 Sport and leisure

 Hook Norton F.C. plays in the Witney and District Division 2.
 Hook Norton Cricket Club plays in Oxfordshire Cricket Association Division One.
 Hook Norton also has a tennis club, a running club and a Multi Use Games Area.